Enhancing Empathic Accuracy: Penalized Functional Alignment Method to Correct Temporal Misalignment in Real-time Emotional Perception: Method

 Given a feasible point $(t_k, t_l)$, i.e., $\vert t_l - t_k \vert \leq \nu$ in the graph, let $\mathcal{N}_{k, l} = \{(k^\prime, l^\prime) \mid 0 \leq k^\prime < k, ~0 \leq l^\prime < l, \vert k^\prime - l^\prime \vert \leq \nu \} $ denote the set of all nodes in the graph that are allowed to go to $(t_k, t_l)$ by a straight line.
 Starting from $(0,0)$, if we have already determined and stored the cost of reaching nodes in $\mathcal{N}_{k, l}$, then the cost of reaching $(t_k, t_l)$ is given by

+where we initialize $H_{0,0} = 0$ and $H_{0, l} = H_{k, 0} = \infty$ for any $l \neq 0$ and $k \neq 0$.
 Let $(\hat{k}, \hat{l})$ be the nodes that minimize the right-hand side of \eqref{eq:3} and repeat the process for every possible point $(t_k, t_l)$ in the graph.
 Then the optimal curve $\hat\gamma_p$ is obtained by connecting all such points using piecewise linear curves.
 Note that compared to the standard DPA algorithm to align the two functions \citep{srivastava2016functional}, we have modified the set of permitted nodes to account for the constraint imposed on the warping function.

 The algorithm is summarized in Algorithm~\ref{alg:cap}.

 \FloatBarrier